mrdandelion6/Autoclean-Physics-Club-Membership-Data/README.md

 # Autoclean Membership Data
 This directory contains a script, `clean_members.py`, that is used to automatically clean the membership data for the *University of Toronto Mississauga Physics Club*.
 The script will read in all the data from the first sheet of the `members_list` google sheet and then output a cleaned version of the data to the second sheet of the same google sheet.
+The cleaned version shows separate information for **General Members** and **Associate Members**.

 This script has been used to manage and clean data for hundreds of UTMPC Members.
 If you are interested in joining the UTMPC, contact us on our [Discord server](https://discord.gg/558RfzrPNj).